Salvador, Brazil: A complete travel guide with the top things to do

 5) Enjoy the sunset

-Will not be a problem for you to find beautiful places to appreciate the sunset in Salvador.
+There are several beautiful places to appreciate the sunset in Salvador.

 6) Visit museums in Salvador